-It’s a rather well attested fact that men are significantly better than women at spatial navigation, something that holds across a wide variety of species, not just humans.
-General belief holds that evolution triggered this response, since our ancestors needed to return home after traveling vast distances in search of food, while the females stayed home.
-This theory is flawed according to University of Illinois, who have proven this not to be the case.
+It’s a rather well-attested fact that men are significantly better than women at spatial navigation, something that holds across a wide variety of species, not just humans.
+General belief holds that evolution triggered this response since our ancestors needed to return home after traveling vast distances in search of food, while the females stayed home.
+This theory is flawed according to the University of Illinois, who have proven this not to be the case.
 Instead, they suggest testosterone as a more reasonable explanation for spatial differences between men and women.

 The only way a certain gene might be passed to a sex of a species, and not the other, is if that gene would negatively affect one of the sexes and not the other.
-A good example are nipples.
-For women nipples are indispensable and is fairly obvious why (nurture young), however they serve no purpose in men.
+A good example is nipples.
+For women, nipples are indispensable and is fairly obvious why (nurture young), however, they serve no purpose in men.
 So why do men have them?
 The answer is simple: because it doesn’t hurt them.
 If nipples would negatively affect men in some sort of way, then they would have disappeared in a matter of a couple of generations.

 Still, to test plug holes even further in this evolutionary theory for spatial ability, University of Illinois researchers aggregated data from 35 studies on territorial ranges and spatial abilities in humans and a number of animals, including cuttlefish, deer mice, horses, laboratory mice, meadow voles, pine voles, prairie voles, rats, rhesus macaques and talas tuco-tucos (a type of burrowing rodent).